Charles Brett: Career

 Between 1949 and 1950, he worked in France as a journalist with the Continental Daily Mail, where he is said to have mixed in anarchist and Trotskyist circles.

 In 1956, The 8th Earl of Antrim invited Brett to join the Northern Ireland Committee of the National Trust.
 On finding there were no books written to prepare himself for this, Brett resolved to write the necessary volumes.
 In 1967, he became the first chairman of the Ulster Architectural Heritage Society (UAHS), founded with, amongst others, Lady Dunleath.
-Brett served as chairman for ten years and then as President from 1979 until his death.
+Brett served as chairman for ten years and then as president from 1979 until his death.

+Brett founded Hearth Historic Buildings Trust and ran the organisation in its early years including acting as its first chairman.

 With the National Trust he put his legal skill to use in order to establish a public footpath along the cliffs of the North Coast of Ulster.

 He also sat on the board of the Irish Architectural Archive in Dublin.

 Later life

 In 1971, he was appointed to the board of the newly created Northern Ireland Housing Executive.
-He served as Chairman for five years from 1979, during which time 50,000 dwellings were built.
+He served as chairman for five years from 1979, during which time 50,000 dwellings were built.
 He was asked to compile a list of historic buildings in Jersey in 1975.
 In 1986, Brett became the first chairman of the International Fund for Ireland, established to encourage investment in Ireland.